Facebook redesigns its web and mobile apps

 Facebook also announced that Facebook Dating, its eponymous dating service, is opening in 14 more countries, bringing the total to 19: Philippines, Vietnam, Singapore, Malaysia, Laos, Brazil, Peru, Chile, Bolivia, Ecuador, Paraguay, Uruguay, Guyana, and Suriname.
 It’ll launch in the U.S. before the end of the year.

-Alongside with the geographic expansion, Facebook’s rolling out Secret Crush, a feature that connects up to nine strangers and friends-of-friends.
-If they’ve opted into Facebook Dating, they’ll get a notification, and they can optionally start a chat on Messenger.
+Alongside the geographic expansion, Facebook’s rolling out Secret Crush, a feature that connects up to nine strangers and friends-of-friends.
+If they’ve opted into Facebook Dating, they’ll get a notification from which they can optionally start a chat on Messenger.

-“It’s no surprise that the fastest way is that we’re all communicating online our private messaging in small groups, and in [Facebook Stories],” added Zuckerberg.
+“It’s no surprise that the fastest way we’re all communicating online [is through] private messaging in small groups, and through stories,” added Zuckerberg.
 “So that’s why I believe that the future is private.
-As the world gets bigger and more connected, we need that sense of intimacy, more than, more than ever.”
+As the world gets bigger and more connected, we need that sense of intimacy more than ever.”